jquery/jquery-release/README.md

 If using Trac, return a different milestone to be used in the queries to generate a changelog and list of contributors.
 Defaults to `newVersion`.

+#### npmTags()

+An array of tags to apply to the npm release.
+Every release must contain at least one tag.

 #### issueTracker

 Which type of issue tracker is being used for the project.
 Must be either